A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 I understand that you’ll need some practice before it works for you.

-There are many ways more you can leverage the WBS.
-Though they depend on the organization, you work in.
+There are many ways you can leverage the WBS.
+Though they depend on the organization you work in.

-Nevertheless, I strongly suggest you to try using Work Breakdown Structure on your project to the full extent.
+Nevertheless, I strongly suggest you try using the Work Breakdown Structure on your project to the full extent.

 Conclusion